ocupop/mapbox-locate/src/_sessions/a-map-first-world.md

 ---
 layout: session
-title: A map first world
+title: A Map First World
 summary: >-
-  Maps used to be the last click in a consumer app: you'd scroll down a long list, find what you want, and only after looking for it on a map.
-But today's consumers expect apps to know where they are and orient the experience around their location.
-In this session, you'll hear how companies are designing and building map-first apps for today's consumers.
+  Maps and location are an integral part of consumer app experiences.
+Today’s consumers often need to know where something is, before they even need to know what it is.
+Location serves as the backbone for information displayed to the user, and a map-first UI can be more relevant than a list or text-first UI in many cases.
+In this session, we’ll deconstruct popular consumer apps to understand how they are integrating maps and location into their experiences to engage their users better.
-track: '1'
+track: '2'
-timeslot: d2_slot1
+timeslot: d2_slot2
 stage:
 speakers:
 categories: